andrew/ultimate-awesome/README.md

 - [awesome-MIM](https://github.com/ucasligang/awesome-MIM) - Reading list for research topics in Masked Image Modeling.
 - [awesome-ruby-china](https://github.com/liukun-lk/awesome-ruby-china) - A collection of excellent topics.
 - [awesome-dicom](https://github.com/open-dicom/awesome-dicom) - A curated list of awesome DICOM resources and libraries.
-- [awesome-fluid-dynamics](https://github.com/lento234/awesome-fluid-dynamics) - A curated list of repositories related to fluid dynamics.
+- [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
+- [awesome-visionOS](https://github.com/tomkrikorian/awesome-visionOS) - List of resources for visionOS developers!.
 - [FLOSS-Games-on-Steam](https://github.com/Poussinou/FLOSS-Games-on-Steam) - A list of FLOSS games, mods and software available on Steam (86 so far).
 - [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit rp2040 MacroPad.
 - [awesome-zero-knowledge-proofs](https://github.com/sCrypt-Inc/awesome-zero-knowledge-proofs) - A curated list of awesome Zero-Knowledge Proofs (ZKP) resources.